ChayScripts/Citrix-VDA-Upgrade-Scripts/README.md

 ### Usage

+*  Customize and copy install.bat, remove.bat and VDAWorkstationSetup_1912.exe to a network share.
 *  Run VDA upgrade.ps1 file.
-It will copy install.bat, remove.bat, and VDAWorkstationSetup_1912.exe to c:\temp on each VDI.
+It will copy install.bat, remove.bat, and VDAWorkstationSetup_1912.exe from network share to c:\temp on        every VDI in the list.

 ### How does it work